 - Contact your insurance company to find out if they will pay for part or all of your supplies.

 Try to keep your supplies together in one place and store them in an area that is dry and at room temperature.

 Be careful about stocking up on too many supplies.
 Pouches and other devices have an expiration date and should not be used after this date.

-Call your health care provider if you are having a hard time getting your pouch to fit right or if you notice changes to your skin or stoma.
+Call your provider if you are having a hard time getting your pouch to fit right or if you notice changes to your skin or stoma.